hhsu15/docker/README.md

 - by default these services don't talk to each other, so we will have to wire them out first.
 We have to do the following
   - VPC(virtual private cloud) is your own network to host your instances.
 For each available zone, there is a default VPC that's given to you.
 We will leverage VPC to connect our services.
   - Security Group (Firewall Rules) for your VPC.
 We will set up the security group to allow any other AWS services that has this same security group -> for Elastic Beanstalk, Elastic Cache, and RDS.
-- Set the environment variables for EB (refer to docker-compose file to see all the env variables)
+- Set the environment variables for EB (refer to docker-compose file to see all the env variables).
+Go to Configuration -> Modify Software
   - for REDIS_HOST and POSTGRESHOST, go to EC and RDS and retrieve the primary endpoint.
-For other postgres variables (such as db name), refer to the memo
+For other postgres variables (such as db name), refer to the memo.
 - Go to IAM to create new API key and Secret key
 - Update the `.travis.yml` file to include the AWD deployment